 - Data Tables

-Scenario Manager allows substitute input values for multiple cells (up to 32).
+Scenario Manager allows substituting input values for multiple cells (up to 32).
 So, you can view the results of different input values (scenarios) at the same time.
-This could be “best case” or “worst case” scenarios.
+This could be a “best case” or “worst case” scenario.

-Goal Seek allows changing the value in one specific cell until the target result is returned by the formula.
+Goal Seek allows changing the value in one cell to achieve a target in another cell.
 This is a simpler alternative to Solver.
 Solver can change multiple cells and includes constraints.